DannickBedard/DannickBedard/README.md

 ## ⚡ Fun fact
 I love all kind of sport!

-My main sport is backcountry skiing and gym climbing.
+My main sport is montain biking, gym climbing and backcountry skiing.

-In the summer i love to montain bike and climbing outside.

-All year i go to my local climbing gym and trying to do v7 this year!

 <!--
 **DannickBedard/DannickBedard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.